1987 The Winston

 The 1987 edition of The Winston was a stock car racing competition that took place on May 17, 1987.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 135-lap race was an exhibition race in the 1987 NASCAR Winston Cup Series.
 Bill Elliott of Melling Racing won the pole and led the most laps (121), but it was Dale Earnhardt of Richard Childress Racing who won the race in a move that would be known in NASCAR history as the Pass in the Grass.

 This was Tim Richmond's second and final appearance in The Winston.
 Despite being eligible for the 1988 Winston, he opted not to participate due to a then-ongoing lawsuit against NASCAR after he was suspended for testing positive for banned substances early that year.
 He died of complications from AIDS on August 13, 1989.

 Background

-The Winston was open to race winners from last season through the 1987 Winston 500 at Talladega Superspeedway, including the 1986 Atlanta Invitational.
-Because the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1986 season.
+The 1987 All-Star Race featured a new eligibility rule that changed the race from the winners of the previous year to a new format that guaranteed a 20-car starting field.
+Exemptions to the race were awarded based on winners of the previous year and winners of the current season up to the last race before the All-Star Race, which for 1987 was the May Talladega round.
+In addition, the winner of the 1986 Atlanta Invitational, which is now regarded as the first All-Star Open, was invited to the race, along with the winner of the 1987 All-Star Open.
+As the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1986 season.